The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 “Great experience.
 Coming back next year and bringing adult kids.
 Food was delicious!
 Couldn’t have lobster because it was out of season.
 Small group.“

-21. SoCoHo Half Day Jeep Safari- Mangrove Kayak & Reef Snorkeling
+22. SoCoHo Half Day Jeep Safari- Mangrove Kayak & Reef Snorkeling

-17 4.5 stars reviews for this amazing tour around Antigua’s natural wonders.
+Amazing 4-hour tour around Antigua’s natural wonders.

-Here is what guests says:
+Here is what some previous guests say:

 “Brilliant, brilliant day.
 Picked up from our hotel on time by lovely informative Travis.
 He gave us lots of interesting information enroute to Cades bay and showed us other beaches too.
 The socoho estate is very pristine and leads down to the mangroves...”